livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 During application registration, the App Manager performs the following actions in strict order:

-* Allocate a new `app_id` per the uniqueness and monotonicity constraints in `01-protocol/01-identifiers-and-namespaces.md`.
+* Allocate a new `app_id` per the uniqueness and monotonicity constraints in [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md).
-* Persist the registry entry so declaration-before-use rules in `01-protocol/01-identifiers-and-namespaces.md` are upheld.
+* Persist the registry entry so declaration-before-use rules in [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md) are upheld.
-* Declare the application identifier as globally valid within the backend per `01-protocol/01-identifiers-and-namespaces.md`.
+* Declare the application identifier as globally valid within the backend per [01-protocol/01-identifiers-and-namespaces.md](../../01-protocol/01-identifiers-and-namespaces.md).
-* Instruct the Storage Manager to create all per application tables so the per-app data isolation invariants in `01-protocol/02-object-model.md` are satisfied.
+* Instruct the [Storage Manager](02-storage-manager.md) to create all per application tables so the per-app data isolation invariants in [01-protocol/02-object-model.md](../../01-protocol/02-object-model.md) are satisfied.
-* Ensure an application keypair exists via the Key Manager per `01-protocol/05-keys-and-identity.md`.
+* Ensure an application keypair exists via the [Key Manager](03-key-manager.md) per [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
-* Ensure the application identity Parent and pubkey Attribute exist in the system graph, satisfying `01-protocol/05-keys-and-identity.md`.
+* Ensure the application identity Parent and pubkey Attribute exist in the system graph, satisfying [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
-* Make the application available for schema loading and OperationContext binding so that OperationContext construction described in `01-protocol/00-protocol-overview.md` and the `app_id` field requirements in `01-protocol/03-serialization-and-envelopes.md` have a registered target.
+* Make the application available for schema loading and [OperationContext](../services-and-apps/05-operation-context.md) binding so that [OperationContext](../services-and-apps/05-operation-context.md) construction described in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md) and the `app_id` field requirements in [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md) have a registered target.

 Registration is idempotent per slug.
 Re registration of an existing slug must resolve to the same app_id and identity.